Eurocon

 Eurocon is an annual science fiction convention held in Europe.
-The organising committee of each Eurocon is selected by vote of the participants of the previous event.
+The organising committee of each Eurocon is selected by a vote of the participants of the previous event.
 The procedure is coordinated by the European Science Fiction Society.
 The first Eurocon was held in Trieste, Italy, in 1972.
 Unlike Worldcons, Eurocon is usually a title attached to an existing convention.
 The European SF Awards are given in most of the conventions giving recognition to the best works and achievements in science fiction.

 List of Eurocons

 European SF Awards

 The European SF Awards are annual awards governed by the European Science Fiction Society. since 1972 mostly during Eurocons.
 The awards are given to works of fiction (science fiction or fantasy) or related to that field.